volcengine/volcengine-vci-admission/docs/deploy.md

 ```
 Here, `{{CHART_FOLDER}}` is the directory where the Charts are located, and `{{NAMESPACE}}` is the namespace where you want to deploy the component.

-### 2.Access the cluster with specified kubeconfig
+### 2. Access the cluster with specified kubeconfig
 To specify the credentials for `volcengine-vci-admission` to access the cluster, ensure that the credentials have the permissions defined in [rbac.yaml](../manifests/templates/rbac.yaml).
 The following steps demonstrate how to generate a credential and use it.
 1. Create rbac.
 See [rbac.yaml](../manifests/templates/rbac.yaml) for details.